There’s a lot that can be said, or rather, generalized, about a person based on the generation they were born in.

 EXCELLING WITH GENERATION X

-The Facts: Generation X is considered the smallest generation
+The Facts: Generation X is considered the

 .
 Many were raised by workaholic parents and as a result are focused on family-building and a fair work-life balance.
 Most Generation Xers have are middle-aged, reaching the peak of their careers and have younger children in elementary and high school.